Statistics of Base Polytopes in F-theory: Monte Carlo approach for 3d base polytopes

 In particular, the $\mc{G}$ polytope with the largest values $(p,q)=(84,516)$ exactly corresponds to the $\mc{G}$-polytope of the base threefold $B_3$ with the largest $h^{1,1}(B_3)$, studied in \cite{Wang:2020gmi}.
 The corresponding box $\mc{B}_6(84,516)$ has vertices \be \mc{B}_6(84,516)=\{(3606,-6,-6)\ ,\ (-6,37,-6)\ ,\ (-6,-6,1)\ ,\ (-6,-6,-6)\}\,, \ee and has $|R|=181203$ primitive lattice points.
 This largest box will be the main subject of research in the next section.

-A natural question is: can we completely determine those of the above $\mc{B}_6(p, q)$ type.
-From the experience above with the $\mc{B}_6(p, q)$ distribution, it seems plausible that as long as we fix the first three vertices, the distribution of the fourth vertex will be fairly contiguous, or at most to have relatively small jumps between valid $\mc{G}$-polytopes.
+A natural question is: can we completely determine those maximal boxes that are not of the above $\mc{B}_6(p, q)$ type.
+From the experience above with the $\mc{B}_6(p, q)$ distribution, it seems plausible that as long as we fix the first three vertices, the distribution of the fourth vertex will be fairly contiguous, or at most will have relatively small jumps between valid $\mc{G}$-polytopes.
 Keeping this idea in mind, we propose the following algorithm to search for the set of 3d minimal $\mc{G}$ polytopes (or at least the outline of the minimal box set).
 Here we take the case of 4 vertices as an example:

 \begin{enumerate} \item Choose a bound $A$ for the first three vertices, then generate the full set of first three vertices in the bounded region.
-In other words, we first find all possible triples \be \{(1, 0, 0), (p, q, 0), (r, s, t)\} \ee in the Hermite normal form \ref{n-rays} with $0 < q$, $t \leq A$, $0 \leq p <q$, $0 \leq r,s < t$.
+In other words, we first find all possible triples \be \{(1, 0, 0), (p, q, 0), (r, s, t)\} \ee in the Hermite normal form (\ref{n-rays}) with $0 < q$, $t \leq A$, $0 \leq p <q$, $0 \leq r,s < t$.
 Since we are considering $\mc{G}$ polytopes here, we do not require the vertices of the $\mc{G}$ polytope to be primitive.
 However, the $\mc{G}$ polytopes with non-primitive vertices are not minimal in general as one can imagine.

 \item Fix a choice of first three vertices, then choose a big enough bound $A_4$, and enumerate all possible fourth vertices $(-a, -b, -c)$ with $0 < a, b, c \leq A_4$.
 Pick all the minimal cases as the initial set for the next step.